greenelab/deep-review/sections/04_study.md

 developed to predict aspects of protein structure such as secondary structure, torsion angles, solvent accessibility, inter-residue contact maps, disorder regions, and side-chain packing.
-In recent years, multiple deep learning architectures have been applied, including deep belief networks, LSTM (long short-term memory), CNNs, and deep convolutional neural fields (DeepCNF) [@doi:10.1007/978-3-319-46227-1_1 @doi:10.1038/srep18962].
+In recent years, multiple deep learning architectures have been applied, including deep belief networks, LSTMs, CNNs, and deep convolutional neural fields (DeepCNFs) [@doi:10.1007/978-3-319-46227-1_1 @doi:10.1038/srep18962].

 Here we focus on deep learning methods for two representative sub-problems: